 The Witcher’s Law of Surprise, Explained

 Netflix’s ‘The Witcher’ is the latest entrant in the burgeoning epic fantasy franchise craze that was initiated after the success of ‘Game of Thrones.’
-Like most epic fantasy stories, it relies heavily on world-building and fictional fantasy universes are often based on medieval history and folklore.
+Like most epic fantasy stories, it relies heavily on world-building, and fictional fantasy universes are often based on medieval history and folklore.
 Hence, their reliance on certain customs and traditions forms an integral component in the way that a certain fantasy set-up functions.
-Viewers were introduced to one such belief in the first season of ‘The Witcher’ called the Law of Surprise and it forms a critical part of the plot.
+Viewers were introduced to one such belief in the first season of ‘The Witcher’ called the Law of Surprise, which forms a critical part of the plot.

 What is the Law of Surprise?

 This generally means that the first thing that the person obtains unintentionally or unexpectedly is often considered to be the savior’s reward.
-In ‘The Witcher’ folklore, this has usually resulted in a child being the reward.
+In ‘The Witcher’ folklore, this usually results in a child being the reward.
 However, it can technically be anything that the person obtains unexpectedly, even a goat.
-To simplify, let’s assume that the law of surprise were to be invoked in our time, for the sake of an example.
-In this case, after promising someone with a reward based on the law of surprise, if you were to find a surprise gift in your house, you would have to give that away to your savior.
+To simplify, let’s assume that the law of surprise was to be invoked in our time for the sake of an example.
+In this case, after promising someone a reward based on the law of surprise, if you were to find a surprise gift in your house, you would have to give that away to your savior.

-In more extreme cases, this could involve discovering a new-born child that the person did not know of previously or finding a lover in one’s wife’s bed.
+In more extreme cases, this could involve discovering a newborn child that the person did not know of previously or finding a lover in one’s wife’s bed.
 And by the law of surprise, the child or the lover would belong to the savior.
-While this law does sound ridiculous, it ought to be remembered that it is a custom and customs are often baseless.
-It is only ever invoked in mostly life-saving situations when someone owes another person something huge (like their life) which they cannot put a material price on.
+While this law does sound ridiculous, it ought to be remembered that it is a custom, and customs are often baseless.
+It is only ever invoked in mostly life-saving situations when someone owes another person something huge (like their life) that they cannot put a material price on.

 Moreover, the law of surprise is not really binding.
 The only thing that guarantees that the law of surprise will be honored is both the parties’ belief in customs and tradition, apart from their honor in keeping their promise.